 At the end of the Second Temple era, Judea was under Roman rule and oppression.
 There was widespread negative sentiment against the Roman overlords.
 Abuse and rape by Roman soldiers was common.
 On several occasions, the Romans raided the Temple treasury and stole its wealth.
 Heavy taxation was another major issue, with many Jews refusing to pay anything to the idolatrous Romans.
-In fact, as my friend Mitchell First points out, the Sages of the time went so far as to institute a minor holiday (on the 25th of Sivan) to commemorate when the Roman tax collectors were expelled!
+In fact, the Sages of the time went so far as to institute a minor holiday (on the 25th of Sivan) to commemorate when the Roman tax collectors were expelled!
 In Megillat Ta’anit, this holiday is listed as a happy date on which it is forbidden to fast.

 Josephus (c.
 37-100 CE) gives us a lot more details.
 He was an eyewitness to the Temple’s destruction and lived in the decades leading up to it.
 Josephus records several major incidents that sparked the Great Revolt (in his Antiquities of the Jews, Book XX, Ch.
 5; and Wars of the Jews, Book II, Ch.
 12).
 One was when a Roman soldier mocked the Jews and made inappropriate gestures to worshippers at the Temple during Pesach.
 The Jews started to riot, leading to a Roman response that killed several thousand Jews, mainly due to a panicked stampede.
 (Josephus says as many as twenty thousand may have died.)